blongden/vnd.error/README.md

 REQUIRED

 This attribute MAY contain a URI template.
 Whether or not this is the case SHOULD be indicated to clients by the rel value.

+### title

+OPTIONAL

+For labeling the destination of a link with a human-readable identifier.

 ## Constraints